uncodedlb/board/2022/2022-02-17-board-agenda.md

 # Standing Topics / Old Business

 - Should quarterly meetings be the way forward?
     A. More time to focus on goals.
+(Annual Requirement)
     B. Might be easier to get sidetracked.
+(Describe ourselves, create visibility).
 - Should there be planned hacknights or should hacknights be planned events?
     A. Bringing back demostrations might accomplish this.
 - Would an "action item" for the whole board be more conducive to goals?
+    A. Year at a glance
+    B. Finding our purpose

+    Suggestion (Trish) Cal State Institute of Innovation Multinational at the end of August

 > Layout a way to get things done in a committee
 - Where is the paperwork that Steve filed away?